homchom/recode/README.md

 # recode
 ![logo](logo.png)

-A 1.18 clone of [CodeUtilities 2](https://github.com/CodeUtilities/CodeUtilities-2.0) (a utility-focused Fabric mod for DiamondFire).
+recode is a 1.18 clone of [CodeUtilities 2](https://github.com/CodeUtilities/CodeUtilities-2.0), a utility-focused Fabric mod for DiamondFire.

 ### Mod Dependencies:
 - Fabric Loader v0.13.3 or newer